Hollingshed’s 32 points helps CU upset No. 1 Stanford, 77-72

 BOULDER, Colo.
+(AP)Stanford escaped two close calls against Colorado last year.
+The Cardinal couldn’t avoid a loss to the Buffaloes a third time.

-(AP) — Frida Formann hit a go-ahead 3-pointer with 1:36 left in overtime to lead the Colorado Buffaloes to a 77-72 upset win over No. 1 Stanford on Sunday.
+Frida Formann hit a go-ahead 3-pointer with 1:36 left in overtime to lead Colorado to a 77-72 upset win over No. 1 Stanford on Sunday.

+”You can take all the points off the board, the rebounds, the steals – this game was won off our will,” Jaylyn Sherrod said. ”We just didn’t want to lose.
+We knew what it felt like to lose in a close game to Stanford.
+We were just not losing today.
+That was our mentality.
+That’s what won us the game – our mentality, our will and a girl named Mya Hollingshed.”

+”We did not defend Hollingshed worth a darn,” Cardinal coach Tara VanDerveer said. ”She had her way with whoever was guarding her.
+We didn’t do a good enough job in that respect.”

 Peanut Tuitele blocked Lexi Hull’s 3-point attempt that would have tied it at with a second left to give Colorado its first win over a top-ranked team in program history.
-It also ended a 16-game losing streak to the Cardinal after a couple of close calls last season.
+It also ended a 16-game losing streak to Stanford after a couple of near wins last season.

+The Cardinal won in overtime in Boulder last year and then needed Kiana Williams’ 40-foot shot at the buzzer to beat the Buffaloes at home three weeks later.

+”There are certain games that stick with you forever,” Buffaloes coach JR Payne said. ”You can win a bunch games after that but there are some that you truly can’t let go of, and for us and our ballclub it was our two games against Stanford last year.”

-It was the second consecutive season that Stanford lost to an unranked team as No. 1,
+It was the second consecutive season that the Cardinal lost to an unranked team as No. 1.
+Texas knocked them off last time.

 Stanford (11-1, 8-1) led 70-69 after Hull split a pair of free throws.
-Formann, a freshman, hit a shot from the top of the arc to put the Buffaloes ahead for good.
+Formann, a freshman, hit a shot from the top of the arc to put Colorado ahead for good.

 It was 74-72 when Hull stole the ball from Hollingshed, but Anna Wilson missed a layup with 5 seconds left.
 Tuitele made one of two free throws, setting up the final seconds.